Making skiing Affordable

 This is the single biggest factor in keeping costs down.
 The pressure on good quality skiing accommodation suitable for families at peak times is immense and there is no escaping the fact that prices are commensurately higher.
 A great advantage of skiing with pre-school children is that you can take advantage of off-peak weeks.
 The snow will be as good, often better, the slopes and restaurants less busy and you will also benefit from lift pass reductions.

 It is of course a very individual decision but we have always taken our children out of school unless it was not sensible.
-If you can avoid the peak weeks, do – at Family Ski we keep the first week of the season a special bargain (as it literally the first week for out staff too!) and mid/late January is another time where conditions are likely to be as good as they get in the season but at much more affordable levels.
+If you can avoid the peak weeks, do – at Family Ski we keep the first week of the season a special bargain (as it literally the first week for out staff too!) and mid/late January is another time where conditions are likely to be as good as they get in the season, but at much more affordable levels.

 We believe in being totally transparent about what is included in the cost of your holiday, for example: